Privacy and Cookies Policies

 (b) information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters (including your name and email address);

 (c) information relating to any purchases you make of our goods (including your name, delivery address, payment address, telephone numbers, email address);

-(d) information that you post to our website for publication on the internet (including your name, profile pictures and reviews);
+(d) information that you post to our website for publication on the internet (including your name, pictures and reviews);

 (e) information contained in or relating to any communication that you send to us (including the communication content and metadata associated with the communication);